Kingdom of Lithuania (1918): Republic

 As Germany was losing the war, the Lithuanians received more freedom of action.
-On October 20, 1918, Chancellor of Germany Prince Maximilian of Baden repeated recognition of independent Lithuania, promised to convert the German military administration into a civilian government, and to allow the Lithuanians to take over once they had sufficient capabilities.
-After receiving this news, the Council of Lithuania convened on October 28 to discuss a provisional constitution and formation of the government.
+On 20 October 1918, Chancellor of Germany Prince Maximilian of Baden repeated recognition of independent Lithuania, promised to convert the German military administration into a civilian government, and to allow the Lithuanians to take over once they had sufficient capabilities.
+After receiving this news, the Council of Lithuania convened on 28 October to discuss a provisional constitution and formation of the government.
 As no projects or drafts had been prepared beforehand, these decisions needed to be made by the council during its session and this process took several days.
 The changed political situation also dictated the council's need to rescind its decision to elect Mindaugas II.
 Lithuania, hoping to receive recognition from the Entente, could not have the Entente's enemy as its king.
 Duke William indicated that he was willing to abandon the throne.
-Therefore, on November 2, the Council suspended its invitation to Duke William leaving the final decision to the future Constituent Assembly of Lithuania.
+Therefore, on 2 November, the Council suspended its invitation to Duke William leaving the final decision to the future Constituent Assembly of Lithuania.
 Later the same day the Council adopted the first provisional constitution, which did not declare either monarchy or republic.
 The constitution simply organized the government on a provisional basis until the Constituent Assembly made a final decision.
 Further constitutions did not reconsider a monarchy.

-On December 16, 1918, Vincas Mickevičius-Kapsukas became the leader of the puppet state known as Lithuanian Soviet Socialist Republic.